 In mid-Atlantic Liverpool's only three-funnelled liner

-The EMPRESS OF SCOTLAND bettered these passage times later in the summer of 1950 by using the Belle Isle Strait (between the northern tip of Newfoundland and the south of Labrador), rather than sailing south-about Newfoundland via Cape Race.
-This route cut the distance from 2,728miles to 2,558 miles, and she crossed from the Clyde Pilot to Father Point in four days, fourteen hours and forty-three minutes, at an average speed of 21 knots.
+The EMPRESS OF SCOTLAND bettered these passage times later in the summer of 1950 by using the Belle Isle Strait (between the northern tip pf Newfoundland and the south of Labrador), rather than sailing south-about Newfoundland via Cape Race.
+This route cut the distance from 2,728 miles to 2,558 miles, and the Empress crossed from the Clyde Pilot to Father Point in four days, fourteen hours and forty-three minutes, at an average speed of 21 knots.

 The EMPRESS OF SCOTLAND was the only Canadian Pacific liner to

 include the Greenock call in her schedule until the new ships entered service

 in the mid 1950s.
 It was a tradition for a Scottish piper to play a lament

 just before the ship sailed for Canada.